unitaryfund/mitiq/docs/source/examples/pec_tutorial.md

 # Probabilistic error cancellation (PEC) with Mirror Circuits

-This notebook shows improved performance on a mirror circuit benchmark with probabilistic error cancellation (PEC) extrapolation on the `braket_dm` noisy simulator.
+This notebook shows probabilistic error cancellation (PEC) improving performance of a mirror circuit benchmark  on the `braket_dm` noisy simulator.

 In PEC, the first step is to characterize the set of noisy, implementable operations $\{\mathcal{O_{\alpha}}\}$ of a computer so that we can represent the ideal (noiseless) operations $\{\mathcal{G}_i\}$ of a circuit in this basis, namely
 $$